 February 16, 2020 — F&SF Movies

 Discussion of the recent movies with a fantasy or science-fictional aspect.
 Possible titles include: Ad Astra, Birds of Prey, Cats, Color Out of Space, Dolittle, Frozen II, Gretel and Hansel, Jojo Rabbit, Joker, Jumanji: The Next Level, Maleficent: Mistress of Evil, Once Upon a Time in Hollywood [alternate history], Star Wars: The Rise of Skywalker, Terminator: Dark Fate, Weathering With You, Yesterday.
 Come share your thoughts on whichever films you have seen.

 March 8, 2020 — Rivers of London

 Discussion of the series by Ben Aaronovitch (also known as the Peter Grant series) about a branch of London police devoted to magic and magical creatures such as ghosts and river goddesses.
 We will concentrate on the first novel in the series, called Rivers of London in the U. K. and Midnight Riot in the U. S. (published 2011).
-The other books in the series are Moon Over Soho (2011), Whispers Underground (2012), Broken Homes (2013), Foxglove Summer (2014), The Hanging Tree (2016), Lies Sleeping (2018) with the latest novel, False Value, due out in March, 2020.
-There is also a novella, Lies Sleeping (2018).
-The October Man (2019) features the British counterparts in the German police.
+The other books in the series are Moon Over Soho (2011), Whispers Underground (2012), Broken Homes (2013), Foxglove Summer (2014), The Hanging Tree (2016), Lies Sleeping (2018, a novella) with the latest novel, False Value, due out in March, 2020.
+The October Man (2019) features the counterparts to the British wizards in the German police.
 Aaronovitch has also collaborated with Andrew Cartmel to write a series of comic books with the Rivers of London characters, illustrated by Lee Sullivan, and collected into graphic albums: Body Work (2016), Night Witch (2016), Black Mould (2017), Detective Stories (2017), Cry Fox (2018), Action at a Distance (2018), and Water Weed (2018).

 April 19, 2020 — Pullman, Secret Commonwealth — CANCELLED DUE TO COVID-19 PANDEMIC